zacjszewczyk/firstcrack/README.md

 I designed First Crack with ease of use, speed, and versatility in mind.
 I believe these goals are evident in the engine's dead-simple setup, its ability to build over one thousand pages in less than two seconds, and the lightweight website it produces.

 After almost a decade, content management systems have gotten much better since I started this project.
 I have yet to find anything First Crack cannot do, though, or an engine that wins out in the design goals I mentioned above.
-I like working on First Crack, and I look forward to adding cool new features in the future.
+I like working on First Crack, and I look forward to adding more features in the future.

 ## License